OfficeDev/office-js-docs-pr/docs/develop/requesting-permissions-for-api-use-in-content-and-task-pane-add-ins.md

 A five-level JavaScript API access-permissions model provides the basis for privacy and security for users of your add-ins.
 The following figure shows the five levels of API permissions you can declare in your add-in's manifest.

-*Figure 1.
-The five-level permission model for add-ins*

 ![Levels of permissions for add-ins.](../images/office15-app-sdk-task-pane-app-permission.png)